-- Select Restore to a new location, or with different settings if you want to restore the vApp to a different location and/or with different settings (such as Organization vDC, network settings, fast provisioning settings and so on).
-If this option is selected, the vCloud Full VM Restore wizard will include additional steps for customizing vApp settings.
+- Select Restore to a new location, or with different settings if you want to restore the vApp to a different location or with different settings (such as organization VDC, network settings, fast provisioning settings and so on).
+If this option is selected, the vCloud Full vApp Restore wizard will include additional steps for customizing vApp settings.

 - [For vApp restore to the original location] Select the Quick rollback check box if you want to use incremental restore for the vApp.
 Veeam Backup & Replication will query CBT to get data blocks that are necessary to revert the vApp to an earlier point in time, and will restore only these data blocks from the backup.
 Quick rollback significantly reduces the restore time and has little impact on the production environment.